rust-stuco/lectures/week14/concurrency.md

 * Making your program asynchronous allows it to scale much better
     * Reduces the cost of doing many things at the same time
 * However, asynchronous Rust code does not run on its own
-    * You must choose a runtime to execute it
+    * You must choose an _asynchronous runtime_ to execute it
 * The Tokio library is the most widely used runtime

 <!--